Home » Recipe Index » Sauces & Dips

 Enter your email and we'll send this recipe right to your inbox.
 Plus you'll get amazing recipes in our newsletter!

-• Greek yogurt – I use plain, but I’ve used flavored and vanilla with success too!
+• Greek yogurt – I use plain Greek yogurt, but I’ve also substituted flavored yogurt and vanilla yogurt with success too!

-How to Make this Cream Cheese Fruit Dip Recipe
+How to Make Fruit Dip with Cream Cheese

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.